 And I want her to know the history of our country.

-Um, I don't want it whitewashed.
+I don't want it whitewashed.

-I want her to know it all and to be proud of our country that she's in.
+I don't want it, you know, I want her to know it all and to be proud of our country that she's in.

-Um I think it's part of our history that we don't always like to revisit, but we need to.
+I think it's part of our history that we don't always like to revisit, but we need to.

-Um I think as Max we got we're going down a really slippery slope here.
+We're going down a really slippery slope here.

 Well, listen, I mean, where does it end?

-And you know, I keep giving other examples.
+And, you know, I keep giving other examples.

-And you know, Robert Byrd, 57 schools, etc., etc.
+And, you know, Robert Byrd, 57 schools, et cetera, et cetera.

 You know, where does it end?

-You're you're raising the perfect point.
+You're raising the perfect point.

 And I think it's fine.

-Everybody can have all these debates, and I think it's gonna be a local issue for a lot of people, probably for a long time to come.
+And I think it's going to be a local issue for a lot of people, probably for a long time to come.

 And there are people suffering in poverty on food stamps and out of work.